-If the designer must make changes or revisions to the final stormwater plan after final approval, the proposed revisions shall be submitted to the City of Vancouver electronic permit submittal system prior to construction.
+If the designer must make changes or revisions to the final stormwater plan after final approval, the proposed revisions shall be submitted to the City of Vancouver prior to construction.
 The submittals shall include the following:

-- 1. Substitute pages for the originally approved final stormwater site plan identifying the proposed changes. - 2.
-Revised drawings, showing any structural changes.
+1. Substitute pages for the originally approved final stormwater site plan identifying the proposed changes.

+2. Revised drawings, showing any structural changes.